-On March 7, 2018, the G4 Alliance launched a consensus statement calling on the UN Statistical Commission to prioritize the collection of surgical and anaesthesia indicators as part of the SDG agenda and held an interactive session to explore how the collection of surgical indicator data can close the global surgical gap, drive global progress, and make the vision of health for all a reality.
+On March 7, 2018, the G4 Alliance and its 85+ member organizations launched a consensus statement, written by the Harvard Program in Global Surgery and Social Change and the German Global Surgery Association, calling on the UN Statistical Commission to prioritize the collection of surgical and anaesthesia indicators as part of the SDG agenda and held an interactive session to explore how the collection of surgical indicator data can close the global surgical gap, drive global progress, and make the vision of health for all a reality.

 Yet while a wealth of data has accumulated globally over the past decades in the areas of health and health care, there remains a dearth of data related to surgical and anaesthesia care.
 This poses a challenge for policymakers in attempting to improve such services, as they cannot plan for what they cannot measure.
 At the global level, data are necessary to monitor progress towards UHC and the health-related SDGs.